| RFM versus LifeCycle GridsDrilling Down Newsletter #103 8/2009

 understand.
 Decision making with execs can be much more of a

+challenge when all you have is RFM scores.
 All that said, RFM is still probably the easiest approach for

 specific, usually campaign-related tasks such as predicting campaign